Natural Language Processing

 1. On the Import History page, locate the document set you want to analyze with NLP, click its Action icon and select NLP Processing.

-2. On the Natural Language Processing dialog box, select the type of NLP process you want to apply:
+2. On the Natural Language Processing dialog box, select the type of NLP process you want to apply (Entity Recognition, PII/PHI Detection, Sentiment Analysis), then choose its Application Categories.

-3. Select the documents in the collection you want to process: All or Only Outdated (documents added to the collection since the last time it was processed).
+3. To include documents added to the collection since the last time it was processed, select Reprocess Existing Data.

 B. View and filter the results of the NLP analysis